slicervm/docs.slicervm.com/docs/contact.md

 Send an email to [contact@openfaas.com](mailto:contact@openfaas.com)

-## Slicer Home Edition
+## Discord Server for Slicer Home Edition

-If you are a [GitHub Sponsor](https://github.com/sponsors/alexellis), then you can email [alex@openfaas.com](mailto:alex@openfaas.com) for your invite to the Slicer Discord server.
+After running `slicer activate`, you'll get a link to join the Discord server for Slicer Home Edition.